uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 we’ve had the apology from the government but how are we checking in to see how we’re doing today?
 …
 We need to create a National Day of Reconciliation that deals with these past human rights abuses, and educates [people] about what [what happens when we] dehumanize people.
-Canada was a safe haven for my family but it’s also a nation with a lot of pain and warts in its background.
+Canada was a safe haven for my family but it’s also a nation with a lot of<!--x-->
+pain and warts in its background.
 We shouldn’t be afraid to talk about that and to institutionalize the healing process at a national level.[^295]

-Newcomers to Canada
+### Newcomers to Canada

 For new Canadians, many of whom carry their own traumatic memories of colonial violence, racism, and oppression, finding common ground as Treaty people involves learning about the history of Aboriginal peoples and finding ways to build stronger relationships of solidarity with them.
 The Commission believes there is an urgent need for more dialogue between Aboriginal peoples and new Canadians.